Covering topics in Nature, Technology and Culture

 In modern times, geology is commercially important for mineral and hydrocarbon exploration / exploitation as well as for evaluating water resources.

-It is publicly important for the prediction and understanding of natural disasters or hazards, the remediation of environmental problems, and for providing insights into past climate change.
+It is publicly important for the prediction and understanding of or hazards, the remediation of environmental problems, and for providing insights into past climate change.
 Geology also plays a role in geotechnical engineering and is a major academic discipline.